 As the season progresses, the whales become more friendly, frequently approaching boats to be petted and rubbed.
 Often they will stay with a boat for over an hour.
 Unfortunately, it was time for us to leave the lagoon but we will return to visit the Gray Whales again.
 I can't think of any other animal that approaches humans for contact without food involved, can you?

 We extended our stay in San Ignacio to visit one of the caves with rock art.
 To get to the trailhead we had to drive about 40 km on a rutted, rocky dirt road.
 The desert scenery along the way was stunning.
 The recent rains had "greened-up" the desert and it looked like a cactus garden on steroids.
-The most abundant species is the Cardon Cactus, the worlds largest cactus.
+The most abundant species is the Mexican Giant Cactus, the worlds tallest cactus.
 It can grow up to 70 feet in height and live as long as 300 years!
 Many first time visitors to Baja mistake this giant cactus for the similar saguaro cactus.

 We met our guide at the trailhead and hiked for about 2 miles to El Palmerito.
 The cave is actually a rock overhang with paintings on its walls and ceiling 4000 years old!
 There were human and animal (deer, puma and a turtle) figures.
 Some of the male figures appeared to be wearing a horn-shaped hat or is it their hair?